openfoodfacts/openfoodfacts-laravel/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Third party applications
+## Using this SDK and Third party applications

-If you use this SDK, feel free to open a PR to add your application in this list.
+- If you use this SDK, feel free to open a PR to add your application in the list in [REUSERS.md](https://github.com/openfoodfacts/openfoodfacts-laravel/blob/develop/REUSERS.md)
+- Make sure you comply with the OdBL licence, mentioning the Source of your data, and ensuring to avoid combining non free data you can't release legally as open data.
+Another requirement is contributing back any product you add using this SDK.
+- Please get in touch at reuse@openfoodfacts.org
+- We are very interested in learning what the Open Food Facts data is used for.
+It is not mandatory, but we would very much appreciate it if you tell us about your re-uses (https://forms.gle/hwaeqBfs8ywwhbTg8) so that we can share them with the Open Food Facts community.
+You can also fill this form to get a chance to get your app featured: https://forms.gle/hwaeqBfs8ywwhbTg8

 ## Authors